iota-community/Shimmer-Governance/Shimmer Community Grant Committee.md

 ### **Requirements for Committee members:**
 * All committee members will do KYC to reveal and verify their identity and sign a legally binding contract (employment or service provider) with the legal entity.
 * All committee members must reveal any potential conflicts of interest in becoming a committee member.
 They need to indicate if they currently are or have been in the past part of a team in a DLT project or have other connections or affiliations to projects or teams that could cause a conflict of interest.
 A conflict of interest policy needs to be accepted and signed.
+* To ensure a committee structure that provides different views and makes decisions as neutral as possible, the maximum number of committee members from a Team is limited to **one member per Team**.
+A team, in this sense, is defined as any organization that causes a conflict of interest by being affiliated as a team member or earning a salary, payment for services or commission from the project.
 * A committee member cannot be involved in evaluating any proposal that would cause a conflict of interest.
 The other grant reviewers will handle such cases without involving the member with has the conflict.
 Conflicts of interest are not exclusion criteria for committee members; they just need to be declared.
 The reviewer will not take part in the decision-making process for such specific grants that would cause a conflict of interest.
 * The Programm Lead and the Co-Lead are prohibited from holding any paid position within a Crypto project.
 * All members will sign NDAs and Insider Trading disclosures.